coherence-community/coherence-demo/README.md

 ### Install Coherence JARs into your Maven repository

-Install Coherence, Coherence-REST, and Coherence-JPA installed into your local maven repository.
+Install Coherence, Coherence-REST, Coherence Management and Coherence HTTP Netty installed into your local maven repository.

 For Linux/UNIX/Mac OS: